kortschak/deprecated-kortschak.io/content/home/teaching.md

 +++

-I am teaching the bioinformatics course of the Master of Biotechnology at Adelaide:
+I am teaching the bioinformatics courses of the Master of Biotechnology and Master of Bioinfdormatics programmes at Adelaide:

+- BIOINF7110: Biology for Bioinformatics
+- BIOINF7120: Research Methods in Bioinformatics
+- BIOINF7130: Bioinformatics Practice
 - BIOTECH7005: Bioinformatics and Systems Modelling